apache/activemq-artemis-console/artemis-console-extension/artemis-extension/DEV.md

 It's worth following some guidelines in the fascinating world of JavaScript build tools.
 This distinction is very important:

 * _libraries_ - packages published to NPM registry and consumable by other packages/applications
-* _applications_ - final deployables that use other packages which are not consumed further
+* _applications_ - final deployables that use other packages and which are not consumed further

 This separation determines the _bundlers_ that should be used to change original code into distributed code.

-When using _bundlers_ for libraries, we have to be careful, because the libraries package will be consumed by projects using own configurations and own bundlers.
+When using _bundlers_ for libraries, we have to be careful, because the library packages will be consumed by projects using own configurations and own bundlers.
 That's why we use [tsup][6] = [esbuild][7] + [Rollup][8] for this task.

 When using _bundlers_ for applications, we need to ensure that all dependencies are included (bundled) in most optimal way (chunking, tersing, ...).
 That's why we use [Webpack][4] for this task (which may be replaced by [Rspack][12] at some point).